huggingface/blog/accelerate-deepspeed.md

     </a>
 </div>

-In this post we will look at how we can leverage **[Accelerate](https://github.com/huggingface/accelerate)** Library for training large models which enables users to leverage ZeRO features of **[DeeSpeed](https://www.deepspeed.ai)**.
+In this post we will look at how we can leverage the **[Accelerate](https://github.com/huggingface/accelerate)** library for training large models which enables users to leverage the ZeRO features of **[DeeSpeed](https://www.deepspeed.ai)**.

 # Motivation 🤗
 **Tired of OOM errors while trying to train large models?
-We have got you covered.
+We've got you covered.
 Large models are very performant [1] but difficult to train with the available hardware.
 To get the most of the available hardware for training large models one can leverage Data Parallelism using ZeRO - Zero Redundancy Optimizer [2]**.

 Below is a short description of Data Parallelism using ZeRO with diagram from this [blog post](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/)
 ![ZeRO Data Parallelism](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-zero.png)